Publius Ostorius Scapula: Career

 Ostorius initiated further Romanisation during his command in the safer southern lands, founding Britain's first colony of military veterans at Camulodunum (modern Colchester) in 49 and probably establishing a municipium at Verulamium (St Albans).
 His tactical skill rather than his political acumen was his strength however.
 He had received a difficult brief as the Claudian lowlands were economically unspectacular and Britain's mineral wealth lay in the barbarian lands instead.
 Capture of these would have to wait until later years.

-In the meantime, Caratacus, whose tribe, the Catuvellauni, had been defeated in the first phase of the conquest, had re-emerged as a leader of the Silures of south east Wales and Gloucestershire.
+In the meantime, Caratacus, whose tribe, the Catuvellauni, had been defeated in the first phase of the conquest, had re-emerged as a leader of the Silures of south east Wales.
 Their rising was controlled by a programme of legionary fortress construction, driving Caratacus north into the lands of the Ordovices.
 Ostorius managed to force him into an open conflict, after several years of guerrilla war.
 They fought a battle, probably near the River Severn and possibly near Caersws, where the Romans defeated the British leader in 51.

 The Ordovices had fortified a ridge of steep hills above the river and the difficulty of the terrain behind them made an encircling manoeuvre by the Romans impossible.
 Although Ostorius was concerned at the seemingly impregnable defences, Tacitus records that the eagerness and loyalty of his troops persuaded him to attack and in the end the Britons were easily defeated.
 Caratacus' wife and daughter were captured and his brother surrendered while Caratacus himself fled to the territory of the Brigantes.
 However their queen, Cartimandua, was loyal to Rome and handed him over in chains.

 After the battle, Ostorius was honoured with triumphal insignia but the victory did not entirely quell resistance in the Welsh borders.
 The Silures especially continued to harass Roman troops, supposedly after Ostorius had publicly said that they posed such a danger that they should be either exterminated or transplanted.
 A large legionary force occupied in building forts in Silurian territory was surrounded and attacked and only rescued with difficulty and considerable loss.
 This violent desperation on the part of the Silures can be attributed to their reaction to what Peter Salway calls Ostorius' lack of political judgment.
 The Silures had been galvanised by Ostorius' ill-thought out threats to destroy them and began taking Roman prisoners as hostages and distributing them amongst their neighbouring tribes.
 This had the effect of binding them all together and creating a new resistance movement.

 Ostorius died unexpectedly in 52, supposedly "worn out with care" as Tacitus puts it, leaving Rome with a growing problem on its British frontiers.
 It has been claimed that his final resting place is in Clawdd Coch in the Vale of Glamorgan, southeast Wales.
 Silurian raids continued, defeating a legion led by Gaius Manlius Valens, before Aulus Didius Gallus arrived as replacement governor.
 The complete pacification of the area was achieved only 25 years later by Sextus Julius Frontinus.